 Of course, he made the All-Star game.
 That was a given.

-Lillard’s methodical 2019-2020 season has been a career best.
-His 20.2 shots per game and 9.4 makes per game is a career high.
-So is 46% and 39% from three.
-His assists have never been higher and necessary.
-He’s nearly a 30 ppg player for the first time in his career, and his offensive rating shatters his old record of 121 (2018-19).
-Dame’s defense is mediocre but that’s not what he is being asked to do.
-He is a play maker and a put the ball in the hole player.
+Lillard’s methodical 2019-2020 season was a career-best.
+His 20.0 shots per game and 9.2 makes per game were a career-high.
+So was 45% and 39% from three.
+His assists had never been higher and necessary.
+He was nearly a 30 ppg player for the first time in his career, and his offensive rating of 125 shattered his old record of 121 (2018-19).
+Dame’s defense was mediocre but that’s not what he was being asked to do.
+He’s a playmaker and a put the ball in the hole player.
 Plus a leader.

-5 out of the last 6 games, Lillard’s “worst” was 47 points and his “best” was 61 points.
-He’s feeding his inner James Harden.
-The last two games he has taken 30 shots and 29 shots respectively.
+Early in 2020, Lillard’s “worst” was 47 points and his “best” was 61 points.
+He fed his inner James Harden.
 His 61 point game was possible because he took 37 shots.
-Lillard is also getting to the line.
-He’s averaging 8 free throws per game, making 88%.
+Lillard was also getting to the line.
+He was averaging 8 free throws per game, making 88%, before the season stopped.

-How does he rank against the rest of the league?
-He’s the second ranked point guard (Real Plus-Minus).
-He should be the first guard taken in the All-Star draft on Thursday.
-None of this is new, Lillard balling out to carry his team.
-But the question for the almost 30 year old is what are the consequences of his explosion?
-It is obvious how he benefits but does his team?
+How did he rank against the rest of the league before Covid changed things?
+He was the 6th ranked point guard (Real Plus-Minus).
+But the question for the 30-year-old remains.
+What are the consequences of his explosion?
+It’s obvious how he benefits but does his team?
 Does he need to do less to get more out of his teammates?

-The Blazers are 9th in the west, four games below .500.
+The Blazers are hoping for that 8th seed.
 Despite Lillard’s heroics, a lot is working against the Blazers.
-Their defense is atrocious.
-Very few teams give up as many points as the Blazers.
-Depending on older players like Melo and Trevor Ariza doesn’t help in that department.
-The Blazers are an average shot making team.
-They are last in the league in steals which impacts fast break opportunities.
-They are last in the league in assists.
-Their three point defense is soft.
-There is a reason the Blazers don’t have a winning record.
+Their defense was atrocious.
+Very few teams gave up as many points as the Blazers.
+Depending on older players like Melo and without Trevor Ariza, they are thin on the defensive end.
+The Blazers are an average shot-making team.
+They were 29th in the league in steals which impacts fast break opportunities.
+They were last in the league in assists.
+Their three-point defense was soft.
+There is a reason the Blazers didn’t have a winning record.
 Damian Lillard playing out of his mind only fixes a small part of the problem.

 Lillard has to try to score 50 because…